mohd-sahil/A-B-Testing/README.md

 For Order Binary Metric
   * In this case, p-value of 0.93 is observed
   * And the lift after treatment is - 0.5 %
-  * There is no statiscally significant change to the Order binary metric
+  * There is no statiscally significant change to the Order binary metric as a result of the treatment
 <img src = "images/order-mtrc (items lvl).png" width = "650">